Württemberg Football Association: The WFV

 Post-Second World War Germany saw Württemberg predominantly become part of the US occupation zone, however, the southern parts were located in the French zone.
 As travel within the occupation zone was restricted, the reestablishing of a Southern German federation seemed initially impossible.

 In September 1945, a regional football league was established, the Oberliga Süd, which was made up of 16 of the foremost football clubs of Southern Germany.
 The organisers of this competition had also received the permission to reestablish the SFV from the US authorities.
 Below the Oberliga, the not yet officially reestablished SFV decreed that Landesligas were to be established for each of the states.
 On 4 November 1945, the new Oberliga played its first round.

 To alleviate any friction between the Southern German and the state association, the state associations became a member of the SFV but the football clubs remained members of their state associations only, not the SFV.
 The SFV had the responsibility to organise the Oberliga and the new 2nd Oberliga, all other leagues were part of their state associations.

 The Württembergischer Fußballverband was formed on 8 July 1951 in Ulm when the Northern Württemberg and the Southern Württemberg/Hohenzollern associations merged.
 The northern association, in the US zone, had been formed in 1948, the southern association in the French zone in 1949.
+During the 1970s, Yugoslav gastarbeiters formed their own football clubs but the WFV did not allow them to compete in their league, so the Yugoslavs formed their own league, the Jugoliga.